krainboltgreene/recordType.js/README.md

   ["age", "25"],
   ["friends", []]
 ])
-// Error: You provided the value "25" for field "age", which is limited to Number
+// Error: You provided "25" for field age, which is limited to Number

 // If you miss information you get this error: const kaity = person([
   ["name", "Kaity Willburough"],
   ["age"]
 ])
-// Error: You provided no value or default value for field "age", which must be an Number
+// Error: You provided no value or default value for field age, which must be an Number

 // If you add a field not defined: const william = person([